fluxcd/website/content/en/flux/use-cases/helm.md

 You may manage these `ConfigMap` and `Secret` resources any way you wish, but there are several benefits to managing these with the Flux Kustomize Controller.

-It is fairly straigtforward to use Kustomize `configMapGenerator` to [trigger a Helm release upgrade every time the encoded values change](../guides/helmreleases.md#refer-to-values-in-configmaps-generated-with-kustomize).
+It is fairly straightforward to use Kustomize `configMapGenerator` to [trigger a Helm release upgrade every time the encoded values change](../guides/helmreleases.md#refer-to-values-in-configmaps-generated-with-kustomize).
 This common use case currently solveable in Helm by [adding specially crafted annotations](https://helm.sh/docs/howto/charts_tips_and_tricks/#automatically-roll-deployments)